PrimalNinja/cyborgzoscii/docs/ZWT.md

 - **Version byte for forward compatibility.** Version 0 fixes the segment list above.
 A future version may append segments without breaking version-0 readers; the version byte is inside the hash coverage, so it cannot be altered undetected.
 - **Hash covers everything except itself.** The 4-byte rolling hash at offset 0 is computed over the version byte, the length table, and all blobs (`frame[4 .. end]`).
 Version and lengths are therefore integrity-bound, not just the payload.
-- **Double UNSIGNAL encoded issuer data.** The `issuerdata` is double encoded because the relying party has the plain text of the sharedsignature, double encoding removes any possiblity of plain text attack of the issuers privateclaims.
+- **Double UNSIGNAL encoded issuer data.** The `issuerdata` is double encoded because the relying party has the plain text of the `sharedsignature`, double encoding removes any possiblity of plain text attack of the issuers `privateclaims`. `issuersignature` and `privateclaims` could individually be single layered but double layering both has the same overhead with greater protection.

 Because `issuersignature` is itself a complete double UNSIGNAL-encoded block carried inside the shared block, private claims pass through UNSIGNAL three times (issuer block then shared block) and shared claims once.
 A typical token — a 16-byte GUID `sharedsignature` with short claims — lands around **0.9–1.2 KB**; the size is dominated by UNSIGNAL's three layers of random padding rather than the claims, so putting GUID-sized values in the claims barely changes it.